-The course will provide the skills to assist in evaluating issues related to a company's financing and operating activities based on the financial statements.
-The course will also focus on how managers can effectively use accounting information to improve performance.
+This managerial accounting course will provide the skills to assist in evaluating issues related to a company's operating activities.
+The course will also focus on how managers can effectively use accounting information and analytical tools to improve performance.

 5113 ADVANCED TAX ACCOUNTING